Founding members Rod Argent (c) and Colin Blunstone (2nd from r) lead the Zombies in 2023, with Søren Koch, Tom Toomey and Steve Rodford

 The Sun Will Rise Again

-The British Invasion band are known for their sophisticated melodies, breathy vocals, choral back-up harmonies and jazzy keyboard riffs of their 1960’s hit singles “She’s Not There” and “Tell Her No.” Ironically, the original lineup disbanded just prior to achieving their greatest success – the worldwide chart-topping single, “Time of the Season,” from their swan-song album, Odessey and Oracle.
+The British Invasion band is known for their sophisticated melodies, breathy vocals, choral back-up harmonies and jazzy keyboard riffs of their 1960’s hit singles “She’s Not There” and “Tell Her No.” Ironically, the original lineup disbanded just prior to achieving their greatest success – the worldwide chart-topping single, “Time of the Season,” from their swan-song album, Odessey and Oracle.

 The Zombies 2023 Tour (Tickets for many of the concerts are available here and here)